 When it comes to emotional intelligence in customer service, both of these components play an important role.
 Employees need to be able to resist becoming offended by angry customers, as well as calmly resolve any issues that arise.
 Ideally, an employee will be able to guide the customer to feeling valued and satisfied with the outcome of the conversation.

-Self-Awareness in Customer Service
+The Value of Self-Awareness in Customer Service

-An employee exercises self-awareness in customer service situations is highly valuable.
+An employee exercising self-awareness in customer service situations is highly valuable.
 Fortunately, this skill is one that can be acquired by your current team members if needed.
 However, it is also helpful to look for this skill and when employees are hired.
 A natural ability to empathize with customers and coworkers will be beneficial for problem-solving in many job aspects.
 When difficult customer service situations arise, a self-aware employee is better able to use their emotional intelligence to enhance customer engagement.